 The challenge of balancing a nation’s payments can be difficult and

 call for multifaceted strategies.
 The following are some potential remedies

 exports, Pakistan can earn more foreign exchange and will be able to reduce its

 balance of trade issues.
 Pakistan has diversified its exports which are at

-present predominately at present rely on the cotton and allied industry.
+present predominately at present rely on cotton and allied industries.

 Import control: By limiting